 Ultimately, insurance companies and law enforcement agencies place the responsibility of the decision to drive on the patient.
 As the authors of the driving study point out, patients very frequently underestimate the impairment caused by any kind of arm immobilization.

-Concerns with driving after shoulder or upper extremity surgery
+Concerns with driving after shoulder, elbow or wrist surgery

 Believe me, I have heard countless times from my patients that they can drive with one hand, so they would have no problem driving with one arm in a sling.
 I always ask how they plan to swerve the car if they need to suddenly.
 Honestly, I drive one-handed frequently, but I can grab the wheel immediately if I have to.